Tcm0/PybricksRemoteLayouts/README.md

 ### Experimental (I don't own this set so I can't test it properly.
 Please provide feedback):
 * 42100 LEGO Technic Control+ Liebherr R 9800 Excavator (you need 2 remotes; one per hub)
 * 42129 LEGO Technic Control+ 4x4 Mercedes-Benz Zetros Trial Truck
+* 42140 LEGO Technic Control+ App-Controlled Transformation Vehicle (thanks to unbrickme for information on motor configuration)

 ### Not supported (these sets can connect directly to the remote.
 No custom program required):
 * 60197 LEGO City Passenger Train